11. Matrices and other arrays#

 how they are represented and what S3 methods have been overloaded for them.

 (*) Numeric matrices can be stored in a CSV file, amongst others.
-Usually, we will be loading them via read.csv, which returns a data frame (see Chapter 12), for example:
+Usually, we will be loading them via read.csv, which returns a data frame (see Chapter 12).
+For example:

 X <- as.matrix(read.csv(